The time is now.

-With 145 train stations and 129 bus routes serving virtually every neighborhood, the Chicago Transit Authority (CTA) provides an unmatched opportunity to build a different city by leveraging its stops and hubs as assets that connect communities.
+With 145 train stations and 129 bus routes serving virtually every neighborhood, the Chicago Transit Authority (CTA) provides an unmatched opportunity to build a different city by leveraging its stops and hubs as assets that can connect communities.
 Our work has started around seven CTA train stations, in partnership with community-based, city- and region-wide organizations.
-At all these locations, trusted community leaders are advancing catalytic capital projects and impactful programs in collaboration with the public and private sector, making eTOD a reality and creating models for our region and beyond.

 Read our Workplan, which identifies our prioritized investments in People, Places and Processes now through 2020.